Māori Ward

 What will the poll look like?

-The poll will be run alongside the 2025 local elections, akin to other referendums (for example the flag referendum in the central government election).
+The poll will be run alongside the 2025 local elections like other referendums (for example the flag referendum in the central government election).

-Further information will be available closer to the time of the 2025 local elections.
+Further information will be available closer to the time of local elections.